Health Savings Account Tips, Info & FAQs

 Health Savings Account

 *APY = Annual Percentage Yield.
-APY is accurate as of August 1, 2017 and may change after the account is opened.
-Dividends are based on the daily balance and paid to the account monthly.
+APY is accurate as of November 1, 2018, and may change after the account is opened.
+Dividends are calculated on the daily balance during the dividend period and paid to the account monthly.
 Balance tier determines the daily dividend rate and APY on the daily account balance.
 Fees or other conditions could reduce the earnings on the account.
 Payment of all dividends is subject to availability of earnings.

 Next StepGo To Next Step